shiwano/grunt-yaml/README.md

 Type: `Object`
 Default value: `{}`

 A Object that defines custom types to [js-yaml](https://github.com/nodeca/js-yaml).
-Object key is a `tag` and `loadKind` pair which is separated with space (e.g. '!include scalar' or '!max sequence', '!extend mapping').
-Object value is a wrapper of loadResolver function which take `value` and `yamlLoader` arguments.
+A Object key is a `tag` and `loadKind` pair which is separated with space (e.g. '!include scalar' or '!max sequence', '!extend mapping').
+A Object value is a wrapper of loadResolver function which take `value` and `yamlLoader` arguments.

 See also js-yaml [document](https://github.com/nodeca/js-yaml/wiki/Custom-types).

 #### options.middleware